 While Sichuan’s numbing, highly spiced cuisine is popular around the sector, the actual spice capital of China — Hunan province — remains relatively undiscovered.

-Hunan even has a folks tune committed to chili, which includes the lyrics, “It doesn’t count as a dish if there may be no chili.
+Hunan even has a folk tune dedicated to chili, with the lyrics, “It doesn’t count as a dish if there may be no chili.
 A touch of chili triumphs over a delicious meal.”

 Located in a mountainous landlocked province in southern China, Hunan delicacies (additionally called Xiang delicacies) are regularly cooked with a generous portion of oil, salt, and chili.